Managing The Job Safety Analysis (JSA) Process

 Tips For Managing Effective Job Safety Analysis Processes

 We could all use some tips for managing effective job safety analysis procedures.
-Some of the following tips may seem simple but read through each section to see that they are often more complex than initially considered.
-Also, there are ramifications for making such assumptions, so ensure you check each section below before you make that mistake.
+Some of the following tips may seem simple, but read through each section to see that they are often more complex than initially considered.
+Also, making such assumptions has ramifications, so ensure you check each section below before you make that mistake.

 1. Communicate the intentions of the safety audit.